Afif13/CSS-Tip/content/center-block-element/index.md

 ---
 layout: layouts/post.njk
-title: "A new way to center block elements using justify-self: center"
+title: A new way to center block elements using place-self
-description: "Now you can center block elements using justify-self: center instead of auto margin"
+description: A modern way to center block elements using place-self instead of auto margin and max-width
 date: 2024-12-06
 tags: posts
 ---